Sacred

 , July 1997 by Martin Euser.

-In this article I will introduce a simple formula of Sacred Geometry which has
+In this article I will introduce a simple formula of Sacred Geometry

 interesting properties.
-I will not provide an extensive introduction to the
+I will not provide an extensive introduction to

-concept of Sacred Geometry since there are many websites where you can find
+concept of Sacred Geometry since there are many websites where you can

 introductory material into this field.

-Instead of that I will, however, provide some links to interesting material
+Instead of that I will, however, provide some links to interesting

 (new developments in this area of research).